darklab8/blog/blog/articles/article_detailed/article_20250609_grafana/grafana_part2_tempo.md

 ```

 If everything is all right and no errors appears at any level in the chain of
-- App works fine
+- App works fine (validate with `docker logs app-traces-go`)
-- Grafana alloy works fine and has no errors regarding sending traces
+- Grafana alloy works fine and has no errors regarding sending traces (validate with `docker logs alloy-traces`)
-- Tempo works fine and has no errors related to issues like unable to init backend because not having sufficient rights to initialize its data folder (to fix which u need to run `chmod -R a+rw /var/lib/docker/volumes/tempo_data/`)
+- Tempo works fine (validate with `docker logs tempo`) and has no errors related to issues like unable to init backend because not having sufficient rights to initialize its data folder (to fix which u need to run `chmod -R a+rw /var/lib/docker/volumes/tempo_data/`)
-- Grafana works fine and initialized itself with provisioning data resources
+- Grafana works fine and initialized itself with provisioning data resources (validate with `docker logs grafana`)
-- Grafana plugin for tracing drilldown works fine as well
+- Grafana plugin for tracing drilldown works fine as well (open tracing drilldown interface in grafana and see if it has any data)

 You will see traces visible in your tracing drilldown interface then!